-How Long Is Manual Handling Valid For?
+How Long Is Manual Handling Valid For in Ireland?

 If you are checking whether your existing certificate is still valid for a new job, a site induction, or an upcoming audit, the three-year mark is the standard you will be measured against.
 Here is how validity actually works in practice.